sidiousvic/sidious.pizza/vic.md

 ![A mountain in a desert city.](/assets/images/chihuahua.webp){ optimize width=800 fetchpriority="low" caption="Chihuahua, Chih.
 Mexico" }

 I was born in **Chihuahua**, northern Mexico.
-The climate is tough, with no running water for half the day, sandstorms, and bad news.
-It’s always been a violent place, from La Revolución to the drug wars, part of why I got the hell out.
-People grow up with a do-or-die attitude.
+It's a land of extremes, tough, with no running water for half the day, sandstorms, and plenty of bad news.
+The region has a history of violence, from La Revolución to the drug wars, and manufacturing.
+Lots of beef and auto/planes manufacturing.
+People generally grow up with a hardy do-or-die attitude.
 You solve problems, you stay sharp, and you don’t complain much.

-Things we say often in Chihuahua:

-- “El que se enoja pierde” — _Whoever gets mad, loses_
-- “No te hagas bolas” — \_Don’t get tangled up (Don't overcomplicate it)
-- ”¡Arre!” — Like “Hell yeah”, when faced with a challenge
-- “No le saques” — Don’t chicken out, face your fear
-- ”¡Ayay!” — Said when someone’s being too dramatic or sappy

 I still have a lot of friends and family there.
-I miss the burritos and the tacos.
-I didn't expect it, but I also miss the desert.
-Have you ever seen an ocean with no water?
-The most magnificent sunsets in my life, I've seen them in Chihuahua.
+I miss the burritos which are the regional specialty.
+I also miss the beautiful desert.
+(Have you ever seen an ocean without water?)
+The most beautiful sunsets in my life, I've seen them in Chihuahua.

 ## 🗼 Tokyo Boy

-Before coming to Tokyo, I ran around the block a bit:

-- **1991–2009**: Northern Mexico (Chihuahua)
-- **2009–2013**: American Southwest
-- **2013**: Northern China (4 months)
-- **2016–2019**: Japan (Osaka, Kanagawa, Okayama, Mie, Aichi)
-- **2019–Now**:

   ![A street with a cherry blossom tree and a convenience store in Tokyo.](/assets/images/cherry-blossoms-at-nite.gif){ optimize }

-I like Tokyo because like any intersting human, or work, it's a big f\*\*ing contradiction.
+I enjoy living in Tokyo because just as it is with people, it's a place of contradiction.
 It's weird and frantic, but also quiet and calm in strange pockets.
-It’s Dirty Harry and squeaky clean.
-It’s artistic and convenient.
-It’s safe, but there's grannies in bikes and fights break out every weekend in Shimbashi.
+It’s both gritty and squeaky clean.
+It’s artistic, frivolous and convenient.
+It’s safe but it might get utterly destroyed.

 ![A street with a cherry blossom tree and a convenience store in Tokyo.](/assets/images/apa-hotel-blues.gif){ optimize }

 Every neighborhood has its own vibe and history.
 It feels like a fantastic engineering project that somehow went perfectly and completely wrong at the same time.
 I've made a lot of friends here and I know it almost as well as Batman knows Gotham.
-I think it's very real.
+I think it's a very real if that makes any sense.

 ## 🛠 Work